-I know you're not ready to absorbs these things yet - and you'll need to endure another give years of hating yourself, your body and food, before you are ready.
+I know you’re not ready to absorb these things yet – and you’ll need to endure another give years of hating yourself, your body and food, before you are ready.

 But when you are ready to stop obsessing over food in bed each night…When you are ready for eating and exercise to feel easy, relaxed and intuitive – please know that there is another way.